Best Crypto Trading Apps

 ❌ Their fees may seem high if you aren’t trading a lot

-Revolut could be a great choice for your crypto trading needs if you’re looking for a suitable option that has a lot of functionality.
+Revolut could be a great choice for your crypto trading needs if you’re looking for a one-stop-shop with a wide range of fintech functions.
 If you don’t know anything about Revolut, they are far more than just crypto.

 This is a financing and investment app as well.
 This means that you can have access to a variety of different functionalities all in one spot.
 Now that’s convenience if we have ever seen it.

-If you check out what others are saying about Revolut, you will find that they are highly-rated.
+Revolut are a highly-rated platform.
 Check out places like the App Store, Google Store, and Trustpilot and you see almost 5 stars across the board.
 The app is competitive in many different ways, and that includes their exchange functionality, as well as exchange rates.

 The mobile app is probably one of the best out there.
 It’s intuitive and where so many apps make trading complicated, Revolut makes it simple.
 They also offer a lot of advanced features and options, making it suitable for beginners as well as people who have almost no experience trading at all.

 The trading platform is simply an extension of their financing platform.
-It’s nice to have everything wrapped up into one spot.
-In order to utilize Revolut for trading, you will need to open separate crypto or brokerage accounts for those trading purposes.
-They must be doing something right because they have over 25 million customers worldwide and the number continues to rise.
+It’s nice to have everything wrapped up into one package.
+In order to utilise Revolut for trading, you will need to open separate crypto or brokerage accounts for those trading purposes.
+They must be doing something right because they have over 25 million customers worldwide.

 Revolut supports all of the most popular crypto types.
-Revolut isn’t available globally like many of these apps are, they are mostly available throughout the UK, as well some areas in Europe and the US.
-Their primary focus is in the UK, which is a reassuring factor for many traders out there.
+Revolut isn’t available globally like many of these apps are.
+Instead, they are mostly available throughout the UK, as well some areas in Europe and the US.
+Their primary focus is in the UK, which is a reassuring factor for many British-based traders out there.

 Cryptoassets are volatile and not regulated or protected by investor compensation schemes – value can go down or up.
 Trading may be subject to tax.
 Fees payable.